Belter Creole: In popular culture

 A few songs were written in Belter Creole, which include covers of the "Tighten Up", "Highway Star", and "All by Myself", renamed to "I'm All Alone".
 The covers were commissioned for The Expanse television series and had their lyrics adjusted to fit the Expanse universe setting and rewritten in the mix of Belter Creole and English.
 The song respectively were used in the first and third seasons of the show, premiering in 2015 and 2018.
 The full versions of the songs were later placed on The Collector's Edition version of the TV series soundtrack, which was realized on 13 December 2019.

 The cover of "Tighten Up", originally by The Black Keys, was performed by Justin Young.
 It was used in the first episode of the first season, titled "Dulcinea", that had premiered in 2015.

 The cover of the "Highway Star", originally by Deep Purple, was performed by Cory Todd.
 Additionally, as the song was adjusted to the setting of the universe, the references to the car from the original song were replaced with the spaceship.
 The cover of "All by Myself", originally by Eric Carmen, was renamed to "I'm All Alone", and performed by Ghian Wright.
 Both songs were used in the episode of the third season, titled "Delta-V", that had premiered in 2018.

-Additionally, the song "Seteshang Anderson" by The Moldy Filters, and written by Pirate, has lyrics written in Belter Creole.
-It was released on 13 April 2019.
-The song's melody was based on "The Chemical Worker's Song (Process Man)" by Great Big Sea.
-It focuses on the fictionalized difficulties of lives of Belter workers, under the regime of Earth and Mars, as well as the events of protests on the titular Anderson Station, which were featured in the 2011 science fiction short novel The Butcher of Anderson Station by James S. A. Corey, and later, in 2015 episode "Back to the Butcher" of The Expanse series.

 In January 2022, Twitter accounts of space agencies NASA and ESA posted in Belter Creole.